PuddleServer/Puddle/_RouterAndController/README.md

 - `ws.getTags(): string[]`
 Getter for tags tied to clients.
 - `ws.setTags(...tags: string[])`
-Setter for tags tied to clients.
+Getter for tags tied to clients.
+- `ws.removeTag(...tags: string[]): string[]`
+Removes the specified tag from the client.
 - `ws.getAttribute(key: string): any`
 Getter of client attributes.
 - `ws.setAttribute(key: string, value: any)`
 Setter of client attributes.
+- `ws.removeAttribute(key: string): any`
+Removes the specified attribute from the client.
 - `ws.getClientById(id: number): WebSocketClient`
 Get the client by client ID.
 - `ws.getAllClients(): WebSocketClient[]`